Tag: snowbird housing

 Show restraint with accessories and wall art.
 Your rental should not be a hot mess overload of your style/theme.
 The goal is uncluttered, clean and fresh.

 Install mirrors where appropriate including one or two in the main living space.
 Full length mirrors belong in every bedroom.
 Bathrooms should have good-sized mirrors.
-Don't fall for trends of replacing large, sturdy bathroom mirrors with mirrors that are too small.
-Practicality is more important.
+Don't fall for trends of replacing large, sturdy bathroom mirrors with mirrors that are too small, practicality is more important.

 ENTRY